HussamSalah399/disney-plus-clone/README.md

 This project aims to replicate the Disney Plus website using React and other web technologies.
 It includes features such as user authentication, browsing movies and shows, and viewing detailed information about each content item.

-## Features
+## Technologies Used

+- React
+- React Router
+- Styled Components
-- User authentication (Login/Logout)
+- Redux
-- Browse movies and TV shows
+- Firebase (for hosting and backend services)
-- View detailed information about each content item
-- Responsive design for various screen sizes

 ## Installation